MLHale/CYBR8480/modules/hybrid-app-tutorial.md

 To install node and npm (the node package manager), visit [https://nodejs.org/en/](https://nodejs.org/en/)

 ##### Android SDK and Java JDK
 Cordova (and anything android related) requires the Java Development Kit (JDK) and the Android SDK.
-To install those follow the guide here: [http://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#requirements-and-support](http://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#requirements-and-support)
+The specific Cordova installation guide can be found here: [http://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#requirements-and-support](http://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#requirements-and-support).
+Open it now in another tab.
+It will walk you through the following.

+- First install JAVA JDK and set your `JAVA_HOME` path parameter
+- Next, install Android Studio.
+  - In the installation process select custom and install the `Android Virtual Device`
+  - See below for further instructions

-##### Installing latest Android SDK latest build
+###### Installing latest Android SDK latest build
 In addition to installing the SDK and Java and configuring your path appropriately, you will also need to use Android Studio to install the latest versions of the Android build files.
 At the time of writing this tutorial, the latest Android version was Android 7.1 Nougat (API v25).
+You should use whatever is latest version of Android.

 ![SDK Manager](hybrid-app-tutorial/sdk-manager.png)
 ![SDK Manager 25](hybrid-app-tutorial/sdk-manager2.png)